 10Frequently Asked Questions

 No—run‑walk is encouraged.
-Many people use it long‑term.
+Many people use it long‑term and still get faster.

 Any time that gets you across the line smiling.
 Many first 5K times sit between 25–45+ minutes—every one is welcome.